pyacq/pyacq/doc/streams.rst

       works well when sending data between processes; for threads, however, we can achieve much better performance with other methods.
       (see :func:`OutputStream.configure()`)
-    * Once the input thread is started, we should not attempt to access the InputStream's attributes or methods from the main thread.
+    * InputStream and OutputStream are not thread-safe.
+Once the input thread is started, we should not attempt to access the InputStream's attributes or methods from the main thread.
+Likewise, we should not attempt to call ip.connect(out) from within the input thread.
     * In this example we have not provided any way to ask the stream thread to exit.
 Setting ``daemon=True`` when creating the thread ensures that, once the main thread exits, the stream thread will not prevent the process